-It is essential to recognize the hopeful simplicity, and potential complexity, involved in a single oral history interview.
+It is essential to recognize hopeful simplicity and potential complexity within single oral history interviews.

 For research and best practice journal articles: save yourself, and everyone else, some time, energy, and careful attention: visit OHA’s Web Guides To Doing Oral History page.

 Boulder Public Library’s Maria Rogers Oral History Project conducts research and interviews with excellent post-production process results.
 Get used to the facts: if you want the best, then roll up your sleeves and prepare for many hours of digital labor.

 Remember: best practices when conducting interviews will always be vital to academics, independent scholars, and general enthusiasts.
 As your project unfolds, keep this in mind when meeting narrators.
 Their friends and family members may be future narrators, too.
 In a nutshell, what do you bring to the table as processing interviewer?

 At all times: narrators should have open access to the information gathered from friends, family and colleagues; however, in my experience most focus their energy upon the interview process itself.

 Transparency, honesty, and proper confidentiality practice always helps rather than hinders project success.
 Process guidelines such as those outlined below should be considered for every narrator.